maros/Zway-MotionTrigger/README.md

 Multiple devices that should be triggered.
 Trigger will not be fired if any of these devices is already turned on.

-## extraLights

-Extra devices that should be checked.
-Trigger will not be fired if any of these devices is already turned on.

 ## securitySensors

-Security sensors that trigger lights
+Security sensors that trigger lights.
+It is sufficient for one security sensor to be triggered.

+## timeout

+Trigger timeout duration after the last security sensor has been untripped.
+(in seconds)

 ## preconditions

 Multiple optional conditions to check before a switch will be triggered.
 Luminosity sensors, and the Astronomy module from https://github.com/maros/Zway-Astronomy are particularly well suited to be included in such condition checks.
+Can also to prevent triggering lights if any other light is already switched on.

+## preconditions.time.timeFrom, preconditions.time.timeTo, preconditions.time.dayofweek

+Multiple time periods when the motion trigger should be active.
+Time in HH:MM format

-## preconditions.device
+## preconditions.binary.device, preconditions.multilevel.device

-Device to check.
-Must be a multilevel sensor.
+Multiple devices to check.
+Must be either a binar or multilevel sensor.

-## preconditions.testOperator
+## preconditions.multilevel.device

-Operator to be used for the check
+Operators to be used for the multilevel checks

-## preconditions.testValue
+## preconditions.binary.value, preconditions.multilevel.value

-Value to be used for the check
+Values to be used for the precondition checks

-## duration
+## preconditions.recheck

-Trigger timeout duration after the last security sensor has been untripped.
-(in seconds)
+If this option is checked, all preconditions will be rechecked regularly.
+Otherwise preconditions will be only checked once when the light is about to be triggered

-## dimmer.mode, dimmer.static, dimmer.code
+## dimmer.mode, dimmer.static, dimmer.code, dimmer.dynamic

 Sets how the dimmer level sould be determined.